alanmitchell/heater-controller/README.md

 ![Screenshot](docs/images/screen_shot.png)

 Here is a Video that shows typical hardware used with the controller software and walks through the process of setting up and operating the software.
-27 minutes long, but most software issues are addressed.
+It's 27 minutes long, but most software issues are addressed.
+Try watching at 1.2x or 1.5x speed to compensate for my slow cadence.

 <a href="https://www.loom.com/share/a49c79fb7866486d87d770ab5606fea5"> <p>Hardware/Software Tutorial - Watch Video</p> <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/a49c79fb7866486d87d770ab5606fea5-with-play.gif"> </a>

+[Here is the circuit diagram](docs/SSR_Driver.pdf) of the solid state relay (SSR) driver board that was shown in the utility.
+Note that the LEDs were not discussed in the video.
+The green LED on the board lights when the software is calling for heater output.
+The red LED lights when the SSR is actually powered.
+It may not be lit when the green LED is On because of the On/Off switch or the safety cutout.

 Use of the program requires that a `settings.py` file be present in the `user/` directory.
 A sample `settings.py` file is provided in the root directory of